-Jenny and Dale Williams have been married ten years and parents of a nine-year-old daughter, "Cookie" Williams.
-They live well, have separate careers, are surrounded by sophisticated ...
-See full summary »
+Jenny and Dale Williams have been married ten years have a 9-year-old daughter, "Cookie."
+They live well, have separate careers, are surrounded by sophisticated friends, and are afflicted ...

-Jenny and Dale Williams have been married ten years and parents of a nine-year-old daughter, "Cookie" Williams.
+Jenny and Dale Williams have been married ten years have a 9-year-old daughter, "Cookie."
 They live well, have separate careers, are surrounded by sophisticated friends, and are afflicted with overattentive in-laws on each side.
-Celebrating their tenth anniversary,this, of course, means it is time to tell each other they want a divorce from each other.
+Upon the occasion of their 10th anniversary, they tell each other that they want to divorce.
 They talk about it.
 They talk to their friends about it.
-The friends and in-laws talk to them and to each other and to anyone who will listen about it.Written by
+The friends and in-laws talk to them, each other, and anyone else who will listen.Written by

 Les Adams <firstname.lastname@example.org>

 1 of 2 people found this review helpful.